Dabolus/polymer3-webpack-starter-kit/README.md

 yarn build
 # Builds the production ready website in the build/ directory
 # By default, the base path of the built project will be '/'
-# If you wish to change this behavior, you can set the BASE_PATH
+# If you wish to change this behavior, you can set the basePath
-# environment variable to whatever you want the base path to be
+# variable to whatever you want the base path to be inside conf/app.config.js
 # REMEMBER TO ADD THE LEADING AND TRAILING SLASHES
-# e.g. on MacOS/Linux
-# BASE_PATH=/my-app/ yarn build

-yarn build:transpiled
-# Same as the command above, but it also transpiles JS code to ES5

 yarn install
 # Installing the dependencies on the main package will automatically install